etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How-to-Create-Accounts-Files.md

 ## Default accounts

 Etendo Classic makes most account entries automatically.
 To enable automatic account entries, it is necessary to define the default accounts.
 With this information, Etendo Classic builds the accounting entry with the account number defined in the chart of accounts.

-!!!important
-    The chart of accounts must include the defaults that are explained here.

 The mandatory default accounts are defined in the chart of accounts file with a constant that must be written literally in the *Default Account* column.
 The following table has an explanation of these accounts.